-Spiritual Abuse (or abuse linked to faith or belief)
+Spiritual Abuse (or abuse linked to a faith or belief)

 There is a growing awareness and interest in spiritual abuse in faith communities as a subject (Oakley 2016).
 Existing work around this experience (which is characterised by a systematic pattern of controlling and coercive behaviour in a religious context) is still in its infancy, to the extent there is not currently universal agreement about this as a term.
-There is some discussion about it being categorised as a form of emotional and / or psychological abuse.
-It has been suggested that this form of abuse may include: manipulation and exploitation, enforced accountability, censorship of decision making, requirement for secrecy and silence, coercion to conform, control through the use of sacred texts or teaching, requirement of obedience to the abuser, the suggestion that the abuser has a 'divine' position, isolation as a means of punishment, and superiority and elitms, (Oakley 2018)
+There is some discussion about it being categorised as a form of emotional and/or psychological abuse.
+It has been suggested that this form of abuse may include: manipulation and exploitation, enforced accountability censorship of decision-making, requirement for secrecy and silence, coercion to conform, control through the use of sacred texts or teaching, requirement of obedience to the abuser, the suggestion that the abuser has a 'divine' position, isolation as a means of punishment, and superiority and elitism.
+(Oakley 2018)

 We are actively pursuing awareness and understanding on this topic.
-We our currently basing on our knowledge on the following reports published by thirtyoneeight: 'Child Abuse linked to Faith or Belief' and 'Understanding Spiritual Abuse in Christian Communities' by Dr Lisa Oakley and Justin Humphreys
+We are currently basing our knowledge on the following reports published by thirtyoneeight: 'An Exploration of Knowledge about Child Abuse linked to Faith or Belief' and 'Understanding Spiritual Abuse in Christian Communities' by Dr Lisa Oakley and Justin Humphreys.